agiledigital/mule-preview-browser-extension/README.md

 ```

 Figwheel will automatically push cljs changes to the browser.
-Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.
+Once Figwheel starts up, you should be able to open the `http://localhost:3449` page in a browser.

 ### Building for production